-Each school will offer instruction for ELL/LEP that complies with the 1990 LULAC/META Consent Decree and the District ELL/LEP Plan (approved by the School Board of Sarasota County and the Florida Department of Education).
+Each school will offer instruction for ELL that aligns with the Florida English Language Development (ELD) Standards and complies with the 1990 LULAC/META Consent Decree and the District ELL Plan (approved by the School Board of Sarasota County and the Florida Department of Education).
+G. Variety of

-G. Variety of Instructional Techniques and Instructional Media for All Students
+Instructional Techniques and Instructional Media for All Students

 A variety of instructional techniques and instructional media consistent with the needs of individuals or student groups shall be utilized.
-In particular, varied instructional strategies, special communications equipment, or modification of methods of evaluation may be used to accommodate those students in exceptional student education and/or alternative education programs, and ELL/LEP.
+In particular, varied instructional strategies, special communications equipment, or modification of methods of evaluation may be used to accommodate those students in exceptional student education and/or alternative education programs, and ELL.